The 19th National Health Summit

-- Taking stock: Where are we now on the Sláintecare roadmap, the reality of what healthcare looks like and the key challenges going forward
+- Taking stock and leading change: Where are we now on the Sláintecare roadmap, the reality of what healthcare looks like and the key challenges going forward

 - The rising cost of living and a fall in living standards: What does it mean for the healthcare system?